rmjarvis/TreeCorr/docs/guide.rst

 Jupyter Tutorial
 ^^^^^^^^^^^^^^^^

-The below page covers many of the same points as the `Jupyter notebook tutorial <https://github.com/rmjarvis/TreeCorr/blob/main/tests/Tutorial.ipynb>`_ available in the TreeCorr repo.
+This page covers many of the same points as the `Jupyter notebook tutorial <https://github.com/rmjarvis/TreeCorr/blob/main/tests/Tutorial.ipynb>`_ available in the TreeCorr repo.
 You may find it useful to work through that as well as, or instead of, reading this guide.